MicrosoftDocs/iis-docs/iis/install/installing-iis-7/upgrading-to-iis-70-on-windows-server-2008.md

 ---
-title: "Upgrading to IIS 7.0 on Windows Server 2008 | Microsoft Docs"
+title: "Upgrading to IIS 7.0 on Windows Server 2008"
 author: rick-anderson
 description: "You can move Web sites and applications to Internet Information Services (IIS) 7.0 and above in two ways: upgrading and installing.
-Upgrading is installing t..." ms.author: iiscontent
+Upgrading is installing t..." ms.date: 03/11/2008 ms.assetid: c85152ef-d9ea-47b1-a705-46a9ce1c2edc msc.legacyurl: /learn/install/installing-iis-7/upgrading-to-iis-70-on-windows-server-2008 msc.type: authoredcontent
-manager: soshir
-ms.date: 03/11/2008
-ms.topic: article
-ms.assetid: c85152ef-d9ea-47b1-a705-46a9ce1c2edc
-ms.technology: iis-install
-ms.prod: iis
-msc.legacyurl: /learn/install/installing-iis-7/upgrading-to-iis-70-on-windows-server-2008
-msc.type: authoredcontent
 ---